VLGIN/Multilabel_Newspaper_Classification/README.md

 # Preprocess
 This dataset is so large that it leads to difficulties in the training process.
 To handle that problem, i randomly select about 14000 samples from each class to make a mini-dataset of size 200000.

-The preprocessing that mini-dataset can be seen in the notebook Explore_data.ipynb
+The preprocessing that mini-dataset can be seen in the notebook Explore_data.ipynb.

 # Model
+PhoBERT is used to build fine-tune model by adding some layers on the head.

+Multiple architectures are used to make comparison.

 # Result